Lolo23450/systematic/README.md

 * **`onPlayerTouchWallLeft(player, tileX, tileY, layer)`**
   Called when the player touches a wall on the left, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

-* **`onPlayerStopTouchWallRight(player, tileX, tileY, layer)`**
-  Called when the player stops touching a wall on the right, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

-* **`onPlayerStopTouchWallLeft(player, tileX, tileY, layer)`**
-  Called when the player stops touching a wall on the left, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).

 * **`onPlayerBounce(player, tileX, tileY, layer)`**
   Called when the player bounces on a spring, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).